Taha-Sanawad-wala/CPI_TUTORIAL/README.md

 📂 Repository Structure

 /Example1-SplitterComparison

   |-- SplitterComparison.zip

   |-- sample-input.json

 /Example2-HTTPDemo

   |-- HTTPDemo.zip

   |-- sample-payload.json

 /Example3-GroovyScripts

     |-- UtilityScript1.groovy

     |-- UtilityScript2.groovy

 🎯 Purpose of This Repository
-Help beginners understand CPI with practical, real-world examples Provide ready-to-run iFlows for quick testing and PoCs Share reusable Groovy functions, adapter configurations, and patterns Demonstrate common scenarios: splitters, routing, exception handling, and more
+Help beginners understand CPI with practical, real-world examples

+Provide ready-to-run iFlows for quick testing and PoCs

+Share reusable Groovy functions, adapter configurations, and patterns

+Demonstrate common scenarios: splitters, routing, exception handling, and more

 ⭐ Support
 If you find this repo helpful, consider starring ⭐ it on GitHub to help others discover it.
-If you'd like, I can also generate a more stylish version, or a separate README template for each example folder.